butopen/butopen.com/README.md

 It consists of a custom very very very simple template.

-It has basic SEO implementation.
+It has 100/100 lighthouse SEO score.

 It allows each post to reference images from the post source folder (something eleventy is missing by default).